doori/GSoC-submission/README.md

 # Google Summer of Code 2019
-This file summarizes the work done as park of Google Summer of Code 2019 project; it contains a list of github Pull Requests, performance analysis document, presentation slides, and code documentation.
+This file summarizes the work done as park of Google Summer of Code 2019 project; it contains a list of github pull requests, performance analysis document, presentation slides, and code documentation.

 ### Project Description: [Spark and Parquet Backend for cBioPortal Web API](https://summerofcode.withgoogle.com/projects/#5105508921376768)
 cBioPortal utilizes a Spring MVC architecture with MyBatis for the persistence layer and a relational database (MySQL) for data storage.
 As the number and size of cancer datasets increase, high-performance computing and storage will only become more vital in providing an adequate cBioPortal user experience.
 The primary goals of this project are to use Spark and Parquet to improve the performance of the existing web APIs and to provide a high-performance computing platform for future development.